top of page

 2. Cross the sand bar to explore Bar Island

-If I had to choose the MOST unique activity in Bar Harbor, this would probably be it.
-Whether you call it a walk or hike, it is truly one of the most unique hikes I’ve done (and I’m an avid hiker)!
-At low tide, the water in the harbor recedes, and a relatively wide sand bar emerges that connects Bar Harbor to Bar Island.
-The sand bar is only .5 miles long, so it’s a pretty doable walk for the entire family.
 Once you reach Bar Island, you have the option to take a hiking trail another half-mile to the summit where you’ll be rewarded with a beautiful view of Bar Harbor across the way!
 This activity was particularly high on my bucket list, and it exceeded my already high expectations.
 The sand bar is safe to traverse 1.5 hours before and 1.5 hours after lows tide, so make sure to give yourself plenty of time.
-If you get stranded on the island, you will be stuck there for 9 hours until the next low tide occurs.
+If you get stranded on the island during high tide, you will be stuck there for 9 hours until the next low tide occurs.
 I recommend checking the tide charts to see what time low tide is expected, and plan your activity accordingly!

 Pro tip: Search for the Bar Island Trail on AllTrails for a specific route map.
 You can park downtown near Bridge Street to start your hike.
 If you’re like me and you enjoy having a coffee in hand on your stroll, stop at The Stadium on Maine Street (open seasonally).
 If ice cream is more your style, you can’t miss Ben and Bill’s Chocolate Emporium (more on this to come)!

-3. Eat some fresh lobster!
+3. Eat some fresh Maine lobsters!

 This one is probably obvious, but I do have a lobster flavored food that I bet will surprise you!
-Perhaps the most Maine way to enjoy some fresh lobster is in a lobster roll.
+Perhaps the most Maine way to enjoy some fresh seafood is in a lobster roll.
 These typically consist of a cold lobster salad (with mayonnaise and maybe a dash of other flavors) on a grilled and buttered bun (aka- the roll).
 You’d be hard pressed to find somewhere that DOESN’T serve lobster rolls, but I think the best ones are the seasonal shacks and hole-in-the-wall joints.
 They tend to be cheaper too!
-If you’re in Maine during the low season or you don’t feel like going on a lobster roll scavenger hunt, I highly recommend Geddys restaurant.
-Their lobster roll was right on point with a toasted and generously buttered roll!
-Plus, they had excellent craft beer options and INSANELY good blueberry pie.
-You can’t really go wrong ordering anything lobster on the menu- lobster bake, lobster mac, lobster pasta.
-The seafood in general is just so fresh!

 Pro tip: If you aren’t a big fan of lobster, Maine is known for fresh haddock too.
 The Thirsty Whale makes excellent fried fish sandwiches and fish and chips!
 They also have an excellent craft beer selection.
 Noticing a theme yet?